-Information about specific planning requirements if you are wanting to build an additional small residential unit on your residential zoned property.
+Information about planning requirements for building an additional small residential unit on your residential zoned property.

 There is no specific provision in the District Plan for subdividing minor residential units from the primary residential unit.
 This means that resource consent would be required to do this, usually as a non-complying activity due to the inability to meet the minimum net site area requirements for standalone residential units.

-There is still the ability to construct a family flat in conjunction with a residential unit in all residential zones.
-Family flats are different from minor residential units in that they must only be occupied by family member/s who are dependent in some way on the household living within that residential unit.
-This requirement is secured by an appropriate legal instrument on the title of the site which ensures that the use is restricted in this way.
+Family flats are different from minor residential units as they must only be occupied by family member/s who are dependent in some way on the household living within the main residential unit.
+A legal instrument must be registered on the certificate of title for the property, to ensure that the use of the flat is restricted in this way.

 Family flats can be attached or detached and are considered to be part of the residential unit on the site.
-They must comply with all the built form and other standards for residential units in the zone in which they are located.
-If the family flat is no longer required by the dependent relative, it must be removed from the site, have its kitchen removed or otherwise demonstrate compliance with the requirements for a minor residential unit if it is located in a zone where minor residential units are permitted.
+They must comply with all the District Plan rules for residential units in the zone in which they are located.
+If the family flat is no longer required by the dependent relative, it must either be removed from the site, have its kitchen removed or comply with the requirements for a minor residential unit if it is located in a zone where minor residential units are permitted.

-A minor residential unit is considered to be a development under the Council's Development Contribution Policy 2015 and is therefore subject to a development contributions (DC) assessment.
-A minor residential unit is however entitled to have the benefit of the small residential unit adjustment which can reduce the DC requirement by up to 40%.
-A further 10% reduction can be applied to developments that meet Council's Small Residential Unit Rebate Criteria.
+A minor residential unit is considered to be a development under the Council's Development Contribution Policy and is therefore subject to a development contributions (DC) assessment.
+A minor residential unit is however entitled to have the benefit of the Small Residential Unit adjustment which can reduce the DC requirement by up to 40%.
+A further 10% reduction can be applied to developments that meet the Council's Small Residential Unit Rebate Criteria.

-Any applications to develop a new family ﬂat or convert a family ﬂat that did not exist prior to 6 December 2013 into a residential unit will be assessed for development contributions.
-However, these developments will also be eligible for a small residential unit adjustment.
+Applications to develop a new family ﬂat, or convert a family ﬂat that did not exist prior to 6 December 2013 into a residential unit, will be assessed for development contributions, but will be eligible for a Small Residential Unit adjustment.